John-Carson/style/development-philosophy.md

 ---

-# Jason Zimdars' Design & Product Patterns

-> 📝 **A note on attribution**: We created these personal pattern files to give credit to individual developers whose review style we found instructive.
-This content was compiled with AI assistance by analyzing PR comments, so take it with a grain of salt—some patterns may be misattributed or misinterpreted.

-> Focus: UX-first development, prototype shipping, visual coherence, CSS patterns

----

 ## UX-First Decision Making

 ### Perceived Performance > Technical Performance

-Jason challenged the Turbo Streams approach not because it was technically wrong, but because of how it *felt*:

 > "I'd imagined this as a single form in the sense that you'd make all of your selections and then 'apply' the filter rather than it updating the view after every new choice.
 Some shopping websites do that latter and it always feels/is slow."